From 15th of May 2020 the mandatory telephone gateway for discrimination advice will be removed.

 - very few cases receive legal aid to go to court

-If you believe that you have been discriminated against based on age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex or sexual orientation, please do contact one of our specialists at Hodge Jones & Allen Solicitors on 0808 252 5231 or request to call back.
+If you believe that you have been discriminated against based on age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex or sexual orientation, please do contact one of our specialists at Hodge Jones & Allen on 0808 252 5231 or request to call back.